ABMI/FentanylPatchPrevalence/README.md

 ## Research Questions and Objectives:

 ### Research Questions:
-Before and during the pandemic, are threr any changes in
+Before and during the pandemic, are there any changes in
 1. Incidence rates of mental health conditions and of neurodevelopmental disorders
 2. Proportions of people with visits/contacts for particular mental health conditions and neurodevelopmental disorders
 3. Proportions of people having a psychotropic drug prescribed